PascalGameDevelopment/SDL2-for-Pascal/README.md

  - [`sdl2_net`](https://www.libsdl.org/projects/SDL_net/)
  - [`sdl2_ttf`](https://www.libsdl.org/projects/SDL_ttf/)

-## Bugs / Contributions
+## Bugs / Contributions / ToDos

-If you have any contributions, feel free to drop a pull request or send in a patch.
+If you have any contributions or bugfixes, feel free to drop a pull request or send in a patch.

-Same goes for bugs, please use the GitHub issue tracker.
+Please use the GitHub issue tracker for bug reports.

+### ToDos

+- (Continously) Update files by new SDL2 functions and types which are present in more recent SDL2 versions.
+- (Continously atm.)
+Translate integer aliases into typed enums.
+See PR [#4](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/pull/4) for reference.
+- (Continously) Check FPC/Delphi compatibility.

 ## License